 John is believed to have lived until near the end of the 1st century and his writings seem to deal, at least to some extent, with an emerging threat from Gnosticism coming at the end of the 1st century and into the 2nd.
 So it is quite possible that the gospel of John could have been written toward the end of the 1st century and by the apostle John, although it was likely written even earlier.

 One indirect reference to a date occurs in John 5:2.
-Here John comments that there is in Jerusalem a pool called Bethesda.
+Here John commented that there was in Jerusalem a pool called Bethesda.
 This pool was destroyed in 70, but John’s writing assumes it is still there.
 This is at least a good indicator that when the Gospel of John was written, Jerusalem was still standing.

 Luke and Acts

-The Luke – Acts set of books provide us with another potential dating benchmark.
+The Luke–Acts set of books provides us with another potential dating benchmark.
 They seem to be written by the same person who claims, in the book of Acts, to have traveled with Paul a few times.
-The physician Luke is traditionally credited with writing this two volume set.
+The physician Luke is traditionally credited with writing this two-volume set.
 And, based on Paul’s letters, Luke was a sometimes companion of Paul and not an unreasonable choice as the author.

 Another interesting tidbit that Luke gives us at the beginning of his gospel account is that many others had undertaken to record the events in the life of Jesus.
 Luke, apparently not satisfied with any he has seen, undertook to thoroughly research and write an account himself.
 What these other accounts are he does not specify, but Mark was likely one of them.
 And this would put the date of Luke after that of Mark.